ray-project/ray/doc/source/using-ray-with-tensorflow.rst

 Note that ``TensorFlowVariables`` uses variable names to determine what variables to set when calling ``set_weights``.
 One common issue arises when two networks are defined in the same TensorFlow graph.
 In this case, TensorFlow appends an underscore and integer to the names of variables to disambiguate them.
-Then when the weights are shared, none of the variables are set.
+This will cause ``TensorFlowVariables`` to fail.
 For example, if we had a class definiton ``Network`` with a ``TensorFlowVariables`` instance and ran the following code:

 .. code-block:: python